ideacrew/hra_calculator/installation.md

 ---

 ## Introduction
-Given variation in SBE technical practices, the HRA Tool has been so that SBEs can easily deploy it in several different ways.
+Given variation in SBE technical practices, the HRA Tool has been designed so that SBEs can easily deploy the application on a number of different platforms.
 Instructions are provided below for each of these approaches:
 - **Local Deployment:**  Deployment to a local Docker Desktop environment for development and testing
 -	**AWS Deployment:**  Production-like deployment to an AWS cloud account
 -	**Azure Deployment:**  Production-like deployment to an Azure cloud account